The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 Use your preferred level 80 opener, with a few minor adjustments.
 First is the obvious omission of Living Shadow.
 Second is an early use of a defensive cooldown to cover the first Death Sentence if you are pulling.
 Third is a killtime-dependent shifting of Delirium; with fast pushes, your fourth use is likely to get cut off by Nael's divebombs.
 It is worth pushing Delirium earlier in your opener to address this.

-TBN should be used liberally to help with autoattack and tankbuster damage.
+TBN should be used liberally to help with auto-attack and tankbuster damage.
 TBN is especially effective for Plummets because a tank who survives Death Sentence with any amount of HP will not need immediate attention.
 Do still use it for Death Sentences if required.
 Note that the boss will continue attacking while firing off Liquid Hells, leading to long strings of autoattacks.

 The third tank swap will not have Shirk available, so remember to toggle your stance off if you are holding the boss before that point.